Yale-Machine-Learning/Workshops/README.md

 ## Installing PyTorch <a name="installing-pytorch"></a>

-PyTorch can be installed very easily using conda.
+PyTorch can be installed very easily using Conda.
 Visit [PyTorch's website](https://pytorch.org) and select the configuration based on your machine.
 This will be `Stable` for your build, `Conda` for your package, `Python` for your language, and `CPU` for your compute platform.
 (Later on, when we run model training on GPU with CUDA, we'll install the appropriate CUDA versions, but don't worry about that for now!)

 <img width="811" alt="image" src="https://user-images.githubusercontent.com/42232624/138920194-c443ef1c-88ac-4435-929c-3043a5408077.png">